intel/virtual-storage-manager/INSTALL.md

         cat /etc/vsmdeploy/deployrc |grep ADMIN_PASSWORD

-4. Then you can switch to `Create Cluster` Panel, and push create cluster button to create a ceph cluster.
+4. Then you can switch to `Create Cluster` Panel, and push the create cluster button to create a ceph cluster.
 Good Luck!